 As we get older, our heart and blood vessels become less elastic.
 That makes them more likely to get stiff.
 So diastolic heart failure is more common as people get older.
 Other than normal aging, the most common causes are:

 High blood pressure : If you have it, your heart has to work harder to pump more blood through your body.
 Thanks to that extra work, your heart muscle may get thicker or larger, and it eventually gets stiff.
+Learn more about the symptoms of high blood pressure.

 Common signs of heart failure can include: